odoare/TeAr/readme.md

-# TeAr - Polyrhythmic MIDI Arpeggiator
+# TeAr - The Text Arpeggiator
+A Polyphonic and Polyrhythmic MIDI Arpeggiator

 ![TeAr](./doc/TeAr.png)